jljacko/AnaGame/README.md

 	was scrapped in favor of the approach used by Rust's Rc container, which acts in a way similar to C++'s std::shared_ptr - ie utilizing a counter for the reference.
 However, it does contain restrictions absent in C++'s shared pointers and present in Rust.

+More information About TrecPointers can be found at https://github.com/TrecApps/AnaGame/wiki/TrecPointers-1-Overview

 ### Creating an active TrecPointer